 Now let’s analyze the above data;

-- Mean of Variable 1 and Variable 2 are 26.75 and 26.85714286 respectively, which is the mid-point of Quantity Delivered.
+- The mean of Variable 1 and Variable 2 are 26.75 and 26.85714286, respectively, which is the mid-point of Quantity Delivered.
 And there is not much difference in these parameters.

 - Observations of Variable 1 and Variable 2 are 8 and 7, which means selected upper data points are 8 and selected lower points are 7 in numbers.

-- df is the Degree of Freedom, which is shown and only 7 and 6 variable can be assigned to the upper and lower set of data in this statistical distribution.
+- df is the Degree of freedom shown, and only 7 and 6 variables can be assigned to the upper and lower set of data in this statistical distribution.

 - P (F<=f) one-tail is the probability distribution of variation in both the data set, which comes as 0.073953335 (7.3% appx).